-Welcome on this page of my website.
+Welcome to this page of my website.
 Because actually you didn't want to learn more about Eisenach in lovely Thuringia, Germany.
 However, you are here on the search for a family researcher.
 True?
-However: a little service is what I would love to provide here for you.
-As actually you don't just research for a genealogist: you are looking for the family researcher, with whom you want to cooperate and research together for the next years.
+However, a little service is what I would love to provide here for you.
+As actually, you don't just research for a genealogist: you are looking for the family researcher, with whom you want to cooperate and research together for the next years.
 So there should be a good chemistry between you and your specialist.
-For helping you to make up your mind - maybe with me as your future family researcher - I provide you with a little more information about my exciting hometown Eisenach in Thuringia, Germany.
+For helping you to make up your mind – maybe with me as your future family researcher – I provide you with a little more information about my exciting hometown Eisenach in Thuringia, Germany.

 Even if you are currently searching for a family researcher in Thuringia: just stay a few minutes here and learn more about the native city of Johann Sebastian Bach, which is Eisenach.
-In a good temper you may go on looking for your genealogist in Germany after that.
-By the way: what you see in the picture above is the castle of Wartburg, the landmark of Eisenach.
+In a good temper, you may go on looking for your genealogist in Germany after that.
+By the way: What you see in the picture above is the castle of Wartburg, the landmark of Eisenach.

-Finally, the fourth video is a nine minute short biography about the Thomas Cantor and Royal Polish and Electoral Saxon Court Composer Johann Sebastian Bach.
+Finally, the fourth video is a nine-minute short biography about the Thomas Cantor and Royal Polish and Electoral Saxon Court Composer Johann Sebastian Bach.
 With music, narrated text and a great variety of pics to watch.

 The Bachhaus in Eisenach, Thuringia, Germany.
 However, Bach wasn't born in the yellow house in the middle of the photo.
 Bach was born a few houses further in the direction of the city center.
 Just some information regarding the genealogy of Johann Sebastian Bach.